-- ➤ Carefully place the spare wheel onto spare wheel carrier 3.
+- Carefully place the spare wheel onto spare wheel carrier a.
 The spare wheel is heavy.
-When you place the spare wheel onto spare wheel carrier 5, the center of gravity changes due to the weight of the wheel.
-The spare wheel may slip down or tip over. - Slide the pump lever for the jack into sleeve on spare wheel carrier 4. - Raise spare wheel carrier with the pump lever and attach right-hand safety hook . - Slightly raise spare wheel carrier 4 and attach left-hand safety hook 3. - Pull the pump lever out of sleeve 6. - Replace and engage covers 1. - Close the rear-end doors.
+When you place the spare wheel onto spare wheel carrier 4, the center of gravity changes due to the weight of the wheel.
+The spare wheel may slip down or tip over. - Slide the pump lever for the jack into sleeve on spare wheel carrier - Raise spare wheel carrier 4 with the pump lever and attach right-hand safety hook 3. - Slightly raise spare wheel carrier 4 and attach left-hand safety hook 3. - Pull the pump lever out of sleeve (5). - Using the lug wrench, tighten safety hook bolts (3) by turning them clockwise. - Replace and engage covers 1. - Close the rear-end doors.